Assistant Professor and Queen's National Scholar

 Research and Teaching Interests:

-In addition to my academic training, I bring to the classroom professional experience from the public and private sectors.
+In addition to my academic training, I bring to the classroom professional consulting experience with clients from the public and private sectors.